AdamWallberg/PhyscisEngine/README.md

 <h3>Implemented Features</h3>
   - Premake5 project setup.
   - Component based input system.
 (Not complete yet.)
-  - 2D and 3D vectors, and some basic math functions.
   - JSON loading and parsing using modern json. <a href="https://github.com/nlohmann/json">github.com/nlohmann/json</a>
   - Window creating using GLFW.
   - Memory tracking and leak detection.
+  - Lightweight math library.
+2D, 3D, 4D vectors, 4x4 matrices, and basic math operations.
+  - Basic rendering and shading.
+  - Lots of bugs.
+  - Parsing of OBJ, and BMP files.

 <h3>Planned Features</h3>
-  - "Fully independent" math library (no glm or similar third party libraries) including own vector and matrix classes.
   - Deferred rendering with some fancy postFX.
 'Tis my forte.
   - Some sort of python scripting.
   - Event based communication.
+(Implemented, but not representable)

 <h3>Setup</h3>
 Heads up: the project can probably only compile using visual studio community 2015, mostly because of the json library.